 Portugal can give you the all-in-one solution!
 Try and match surfing the waves in Viana do Castelo up North, going for a hike in Gerês National Park the next day, walking the streets of historical Guimarães, Portugal’s birth place, the day after and overlook the world famous wine region Douro Valley on your fourth day.
 And then, on the fifth day, you can enjoy metropolitan life in a small café in the beautiful streets of Porto, how does that sound?

-> Want to know more how to make the most of a road trip through Portugal and how to best organise your itinerary?
-Stay tuned for my itinerary article on road tripping Portugal, coming very soon!
+Want to know more about how to make the most of a road trip through Portugal and how to best organise your itinerary?
+Check out my best itinerary for a 14-day road trip!

-> #2 Roam freely and undisturbed through any corner of the country.
+#2 Roam freely and undisturbed through any corner of the country.

 You may want to consider throwing out your expensive travel books as you will not need them when travelling through Portugal.